dr-kino/dr-kino.github.io/_posts/2021-03-30-next-generation-sdn-exercise-one.markdown

 ### Ingress pipeline

 * For the L2 bridging case, which table is used to replicate NDP requests to all host-facing ports?
 What type of match is used in that table?
-    * <span style="color:cyan">The l2_ternary_table is used to replicate NDP requests to all host-facing ports, to do that the ternary match.</span>
+    * <span style="color:cyan">The l2_ternary_table is used to replicate NDP requests to all host-facing ports, to do that the ternary match is used.</span>

 * In the ACL table, what's the difference between send_to_cpu and clone_to_cpu actions?
     * <span style="color:red">TBD</span>